Skip to main content

 • Fatigue – Children will often need additional sleep when they feel unwell.

-Risk factors for flus, colds, and coughs in children
+Risk factors for colds, coughs and flu in children

 There are many environmental and health conditions that can affect a child’s likelihood of developing a cough, cold or flu.
 Some of these will include:

-• The time of year – Colds tend to occur more frequently over the autumn and winter months, although it isn’t clear as to why.
+• The time of year – Colds tend to occur more frequently during the autumn and winter months, although it isn’t clear why.

-• Living arrangements – Children who live with smokers are often at increased risk of developing coughs and colds, and the colds they get may last longer.
+• Living arrangements – Children who live with smokers are often at an increased risk of developing coughs and colds.
+And the colds they get may last longer.

 • Diabetes – If your child has pre-existing diabetes, they may be more prone to complications following a cough, cold or flu virus.